 Basel made full use of its right from that time on, each year staging a lively, fun-filled fair, where merchants hawked their wares, people ate and drank to their hearts content, and jugglers and singers showed off their talents.
 Over the centuries, the attractions have developed from simple mazes, “spinning barrel” rides and ghost trains to today’s freefall tower.
 The fair’s iconic attraction – the Big Wheel at Münsterplatz – stood a proud 20-metres high in the 1970s.
 Today, it’s three times as high, at 60 metres.
 And for centuries, “Mässmogge” and “Maagemòrsèlle” have been delighting those with a sweet tooth – young and old alike – at Petersplatz.

-For those who like to be really in the know, here is an anecdote about Basel’s to be squirrelled away for future use: each year, the opening of the Herbstmesse is signalled by the ringing of the bells of the Church of Saint Martin at exactly 12 o’clock, watched by hundreds of spectators.
-For many years, it has been Franz Baur who has been keeping this cherished tradition alive and ringing the bells.
-In return, he receives – like those who have rung the bells before him – a new pair of gloves.
+For those who like to be really in the know, here is an anecdote about Basel’s to be squirrelled away for future use: each year, the opening of the Herbstmesse is signalled by the ringing of the bells of the Martinskirche at exactly 12 o’clock, watched by hundreds of spectators.
+From 2023, it will be Florian von Bidder who will keep this cherished tradition alive and ring the bells.
+In return, he receives – like Franz Baur, who rung the bells before him – a new pair of gloves.
 But not both gloves together: he receives one glove before he rings the bell, and the other once the bells marking the end of the fair have been rung.
 Then, and only then, can Franz Bauer enjoy his reward – a touch of caution on the part of the fair’s traditionally Protestant Commissioners.
 That, too, is a typical Basel idiosyncrasy.

 Want to find out more about Basel’s history?

 Good to know.